 Staggering facts and figures from Canada – did you know it’s the largest country in the world?
 The billion year old ‘Canadian Shield’ covers most of the country, folded around Hudson Bay and reaching the surrounding mountain ranges.
 With a coastline about 151,400 miles long and being bordered on three sides by oceans and containing over two million lakes, it’s not surprising that travel around Canada involves covering long distances!
 The geography of Canada is hugely varied from the frozen barren north, through mountains and forests to wheat plains, it is a beautiful country of amazing proportions.

 Canada’s wildlife has evolved from the ice age and still to this day copes well with this country of harsh extremes.
 The pre-historic looking Musk-Ox has a huge thick layer of guard hair and fleece that keeps it warm even at temperatures of -45c!
 One of the most famous of Canada’s residents is of course the Polar Bear, which lives in the frozen lands and tundra on the Arctic circle.
+Head to the Rocky Mountains and the Pacific Coast for fabulous wildlife and bear watching – see the Grizzly’s catch salmon!
 Vast herds of Caribou migrate across the arctic in herds of 10,000 animals as they head to the tundra for spring and the forests in winter.

 Western Canada (British Columbia & Alberta)